JulienBez/JulienBez.github.io/_pages/about.md

   - /about.html
 ---

-Phd student in NLP at Sorbonne University since 2022, I work on the automatic recognition of unfrozen expressions.
-During my doctoral studies, I had the opportunity to teach some courses.
-I also wrote a few articles.
-For more details, I invite you to visit the corresponding sections.
+PhD student in NLP at Sorbonne University since 2022, I work on the automatic recognition of unfrozen expressions.
+After obtaining my master's degree in Language and Computer Science at Sorbonne University, I decided to start a PhD under the supervision of [Gaël Lejeune](https://www.lejeunegael.fr/), [Antoine Gautier](https://sites.google.com/site/antoinegautier1/enseignements) and [Gilles Siouffi](https://lettres.sorbonne-universite.fr/personnes/gilles-siouffi).

 What's new
 ======